gospacedev/lunar/docs/index.md

 go install github.com\gospacedev\lunar
 ```

-Alternatively, you can download the binary from the [release](https://github.com/gospacedev/lunar/releases) page.
+Alternatively, you can download the binary from the [release](https://github.com/gospacedev/lunar/releases) page and make sure to add it to your `PATH`.

 ## Usage
 Change the filepath to where your music is stored: